russellallen/self/docs/handbook/vmref.rst

 references to numbered notes.
 The notes are found in the paragraphs following the table.

-Calling member functions is similar to calling “plain” functions, so please also refer to section 5.13.6.
+Calling member functions is similar to calling “plain” functions, so please also refer to section `Calling C functions`_.
 The difference is that an additional object must be specified: the object upon which the member function is invoked (the receiver in Self terms).
 Calling a member function is accomplished using one of the macros